Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 When and how to open a Partita IVA

 You should open it after receiving the permesso (the plastic residence card).
-Formally it can be done earlier with the ricevuta, but in practice it’s more complicated.
+Formally it’s possible earlier with the ricevuta, but in practice it’s more complicated.

 Critical deadline: 31 December